RyotaUshio/unname/README.md

 uvx unname -o <OUTPUT_DIRECTORY>
 ```

-This will create a _anonymized copy_ of your project in `<OUTPUT_DIRECTORY>`.
+This will create an _anonymized copy_ of your project in `<OUTPUT_DIRECTORY>`.

-You can also run `grep -r "Your Name" <OUTPUT_DIRECTORY>` to verify your name is not accidentaly left in the git repository.
+You can also run `grep -r "Your Name" <OUTPUT_DIRECTORY>` to verify your name is not accidentally left in the git repository.

 ## What it does